Equivariant Khovanov Homology of Periodic Links: The skein spectral sequence

-Computation of the classical Khovanov homology is usually done with the aid of the long exact sequence of Khovanov homology, applied to a chosen link crossing, which is then resolved in two different ways.
-However, resolution of a single crossing kills the symmetry of a periodic link diagram in question.
-Instead, we need to resolve a whole orbit of crossings to obtain another periodic diagram.
-But this is not sufficient to recover the equivariant Khovanov homology.
-We have to take into account all possible resolutions of a chosen orbit of crossings.
-These data are organized into a spectral sequence, the construction of which is the main goal of this chapter.
-During the construction, we obtain a filtration which yields the spectral sequence from \cite{EverittTurner}.
-The spectral sequence that we obtain is applied to the computation of the $2$-equivariant Khovanov homology of torus links $T(n,2)$.
+In order to compute Khovanov homology one usually uses the skein exact sequence.
+Unfortunately, if the link in question is periodic, resolution of a single crossing kills the symmetry.
+To remedy this it is necessary to choose an orbit of crossings and take into account all possible resolutions of crossings belonging to the orbit.
+These data can be organized into a spectral sequence.
+The construction of thereof is the main goal of this section.
+In the non-equivariant case similar spectral sequence was constructed in~\cite{Turner2,EverittTurner}.